-7.128 A total of 641 windows serving 199 rooms were assessed for daylight within this residential building.
+7.142 A total of 641 windows serving 199 rooms were assessed for daylight within this residential building.
 For VSC, 379 windows (59%) would meet the BRE guidelines.
 222 (35%) windows experience a Minor adverse effect.
 70 of these windows retain a VSC of >20% which is considered acceptable in an urban environment.
 92 of the remaining windows give light to less sensitive bedrooms.
 The remaining 48 windows are all located in rooms with additional windows that meet the BRE guideline and within rooms that meet the BRE guideline for NSL.
 The remaining 12 windows give light to rooms which meet the BRE guideline for NSL.
 40 (6%) windows experience a Moderate adverse effect.
-All 40 windows are in a room with additional windows which do meet the BRE guideline for VSC and/or within a room which meets the BRE guideline.
+All 40 windows are in a room with additional windows which do meet the BRE guideline for VSC and/or within a room which meets the BRE guideline for NSL.
+With regards to NSL, 196 (98%) rooms meet the BRE guideline.